nus-cs2103-AY2324S2/tp/docs/UserGuide.md

+---
+layout: page
+title: User Guide
+---
+Gene-nie is our address book reimagined.
+It is a desktop app able to not only manage your contacts, but also to help you keep track of your genetic information.
+Gene-nie acts as your personal autobiographer, providing you with information on your family tree and history.

+* Table of Contents
+{:toc}

 <h1 align="center"><i>GENE-NIE USER GUIDE</i></h1>
 <p align="center">
 Gene-nie is our address book reimagined.
 It is a desktop app able to not only manage your contacts, but also to help you